 Innovation and R&D

-In recent years, Iceland has offered a favorable business environment, including low corporate tax rates, availability of land and green energy at competitive prices, and efficiency within a European legislative framework to support R&D organizations.
+In recent years, Iceland has offered a favorable business environment, including low corporate tax rates, the availability of land and green energy at competitive prices, and efficiency within a European legislative framework that supports R&D organizations.
 Iceland offers incentives for R&D in the form of tax credits.
 The tax credit is 35% of the actual R&D cost, and the aid is granted as a reimbursement.

 In Iceland, new companies have been established in emerging areas such as biotechnology, information technology, health technology, and pharmaceuticals.
 These companies have thrived and sponsored a highly skilled and educated workforce.
 Iceland also enjoys an advanced health system that offers access to valuable population-based data for use in e.g., clinical trials.